jethrocarr/pupistry/README.md

 If you find a bug or need support, please use the issue tracker rather than personal emails to the author.

+Feel free to grep the source for "TODO" comments on various tasks that need doing.

 # Author